ApiLogicServer/Docs/docs/index.md

 # Product Overview - Videos, Tour

-API Logic Server is an open source Python project, consisting of a CLI and set of runtimes (SAFRS API, Flask, SQLAlchemy ORM, business logic engine) for project execution.
+API Logic Server is an open source Python project.
+It is a **CLI** for project creation, and set of **runtimes** (SAFRS API, Flask, SQLAlchemy ORM, business logic engine) for project execution.

 It runs as a standard pip install, or under Docker.
 For more on API Logic Server Architecture, [see here](Architecture-What-Is.md){:target="_blank" rel="noopener"}.